testcontainers/testcontainers-go/docs/modules/postgres.md

 # Postgres

+Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

+## Introduction

+The Testcontainers module for Postgres.

 ## Adding this module to your project dependencies

 Please run the following command to add the Postgres module to your Go dependencies: